SahilBhaware01/Language-Model-Word-Prediction/README.md

   2.Reuters Corpus

+TASK 1:

-1.Displayed a top ten (ranks 1 through 10) words for BOTH corpora on screen 2.Generated log(rank) vs log(frequency) plots for the first 1000 (ranks 1 through 1000) words for BOTH corpora 3.Used frequency counts obtained earlier to calculate the unigram occurrence probability for the TWO (“technical” and not technical) words
+  a.Displayed a top ten (ranks 1 through 10) words for BOTH corpora on screen

+  b.Generated log(rank) vs log(frequency) plots for the first 1000 (ranks 1 through 1000) words for BOTH corpora

+  c.Used frequency counts obtained earlier to calculate the unigram occurrence probability for the TWO (“technical” and not technical) words

-TASK 1: Building a Bigram Language Model
+TASK 2: Building a Bigram Language Model

 1.Enter a Sentence:
   •When prompted, type a sentence of your choice and press Enter.